FoxWorn3365/Shopkeepers/README.md

 ## Compatibility
 **Shopkeepers** is made to be multi-version, in fact I announce with great joy that the plugin is available for both PocketMine-MP 5 and PocketMine-MP 4!
+> **Warning**<br>
+> the Shopkeepers version for PocketMine-MP 4 is available exclusively here on GitHub since InvMenu has versions that are not compatible with each other!
+> The branch can be found [here](https://github.com/FoxWorn3365/Shopkeepers/tree/pmmp4)

 ## Commands
 The base command is `/shopkeepers` but you can also use `/sk`, `/skeepers` and `/shopk` as aliases.